-Riddle the fire by pushing and pulling the grate riddling rod back and forward (See Figure 15).
-Before opening the door, turn the thermostat knob to setting 4 as this will help to eliminate any smoke or fly ash resident in the combustion chamber.
-Add fuel to fire, close fire door and re-set the thermostat knob to the required setting.
+.Before opening the door, turn the thermostat knob fully clockwise to the fully open position as this will help to eliminate any smoke or fly ash resident in the combustion chamber.
+Riddle the firebed with the poker provided while wearing the glove provided .Add fuel to fire, close fire door and re-set the thermostat knob to the required setting.